 How Do I Bump Proof My Locks?

-First, take steps to secure your property by taking part in neighborhood watch programs, keeping landscaping trimmed so criminals may not hide as they try to gain access, and use security cameras and alarm systems.
+First, take steps to secure your property by taking part in neighborhood watch programs, keeping landscaping trimmed so criminals may not hide as they try to gain access, and using security cameras and alarm systems.
 If your locks are more than five years old and have not been re-keyed, or if you have lost your keys or are not sure of who all has a copy of your keys, it is time to reevaluate your locks to make them bump proof.
 A deadbolt is the fastest, easiest, and most cost-effective way to get a bump-proof lock.
 You could also install an anti-lock bumping device that prevents the turn knob that locks and unlocks the lock from turning, installs security pins or high-security locks, or a keyless entry system.

 Ensure Your Locks and Keys are Safe and Secure